Words related to shank

 To ride out "endure (a storm, etc.) without great damage" is from 1520s, literal and figurative.
 To let (something) ride "allow to pass without comment or intervention" is by 1921.
 To ride herd on "guard and control" is by 1897, from cattle-driving.
 To ride shotgun "ride in the passenger seat of an automobile" is by 1919, from the custom of having an armed man up beside the driver of a stagecoach to ward off trouble.
 To ride shank's mare "walk" is from 1846 (see shank (n.)).
 The ____ rides again cliche is from Hollywood movie titles ("Destry Rides Again," 1939).

-"ice skate," 1660s, skeates "ice skates," from Dutch schaats (plural schaatsen), a singular mistaken in English for plural, from Middle Dutch schaetse.
+"an ice-skate, a contrivance for enabling a person to glide swiftly on ice," 1660s, skeates (plural), from Dutch schaats (plural schaatsen), a singular mistaken in English for plural, from Middle Dutch schaetse.
 The word and the custom were brought to England after the Restoration by exiled followers of Charles II who had taken refuge in Holland.

 The Dutch word is perhaps from Old North French escache "a stilt, trestle," related to Old French eschace "stilt" (French échasse), from Frankish *skakkja "stilt" or a similar Germanic source (compare Frisian skatja "stilt"), perhaps literally "thing that shakes or moves fast" and related to root of Old English sceacan "to vibrate" (see shake (v.)).
 Or perhaps [Klein] the Dutch word is connected to Middle Low German schenke, Old English scanca "leg" (see shank).
 If the former, the sense alteration in Dutch from "stilt" to "skate" is not clearly traced.
 The latter theory perhaps is supported by evidence that the original ice skates, up to medieval times, were leg bones of horse, ox, or deer, strapped to the feet with leather strips.

 The sense in English was extended to roller-skates by 1876.
-Meaning "an act of skating" is from 1853.
+The meaning "an act of skating" is from 1853.
+A slightly older word for an ice skate was scrick-shoe (1650s), from Middle Dutch scricschoe, from schricken "to slide."